benwzj/me/_pages/about.md

 Hey, I'm Ben!
 I'm a software developer working in Melboune.
 Welcome to my place on the web for my life, works, projects, sports and anything else I want to show the world.
 Check out the blog for my tutorials and more.

 I was Born and grown up in China.
 And now moved to Australia according to the spirit.
-Now I create, deploy, maintain software for all of Australian and the rest of the world.
+I create, deploy, maintain software for all of Australian and the rest of the world.

-The best thing in my life is sharing space and time with my two little kids when they are growing up.
+Sharing space and time with my two little kids is the best thing in my world.

-The best thing is happening at the moment :)
+And all these are happening now :)